mattoxb/academic/content/post/flipping-your-classroom/index.md

 I had to get three things to set all this up.

 First, I got a USB Microphone.
 You can test the microphone on your computer, but most people find that theirs is not very good.
-I got the  [Blue Yeti USB Microphone](https://www.bluemic.com/en-us/products/yeti/); I got mine in 2013, and that model is still for sale.
+I got the  [Blue Yeti USB Microphone](https://www.bluemic.com/en-us/products/yeti/) in 2013, and that model is still for sale.
 It has several capture modes; I usually use one called *cardioid* which is somewhat directional.
 This does a good job of capturing my voice while not capturing the sound of the computer fan if it happens to come on during the recording.